QraczQQ/RaczQQUpdater/README.md

-Updater Plugin for DreamboxTwo (Py2 and Py3) with DreamOS or OEA images
+Updater Plugin for DreamboxTwo (Py3) with OEA images

 Created by RaczQQ